Amrita University B.Tech 2026

 There were no lengthy questions

-Total marks for the paper was 61
+The total marks for the paper were 61

 Most questions were asked from heat & thermodynamics and magnetism